rylac/RWC-DB-Phase-1/README.md

 After roughly 6 months into my programming journey, I decided I wanted to create a project that tested me and tied alot of the skills I had learnt together.
 As my primary focus has been data analysis, I knew the project would be "Answering questions about x dataset".
 However, I did not know what this dataset would be.
 Being an avid rugby fun... scratch that, being obsessed with rugby, I knew I wanted to work on rugby data.
-Fortunately, I couldn't really find any datasets and therefore decided I wanted to create my own.
+Fortunately, I couldn't really find any datasets and therefore decided I wanted to create my own, and potentially, enable other rugby fans to perform work on this data.

 This is what this project has now become all about.

 I used beautiful soup to scrape the Rugby World Cup of 1987's statistics from wikipedia, and put them in a pandas dataframe, and then ended up doing so for every world cup thereafter until the last edition in 2019.